List of medical roots and affixes

 This is a list of roots, suffixes, and prefixes used in medical terminology, their meanings, and their etymologies.
 Most of them are combining forms in Neo-Latin and hence international scientific vocabulary.
 There are a few general rules about how they combine.
-First, prefixes and suffixes, most of which are derived from ancient Greek or classical Latin, have a droppable vowel, usually -o-.
-As a general rule, this vowel almost always acts as a joint-stem to connect two consonantal roots (e.g. arthr- + -o- + -logy = arthrology), but generally, the -o- is dropped when connecting to a vowel-stem (e.g. arthr- + -itis = arthritis, instead of arthr-o-itis).
-Second, medical roots generally go together according to language, i.e., Greek prefixes occur with Greek suffixes and Latin prefixes with Latin suffixes.
-Although international scientific vocabulary is not stringent about segregating combining forms of different languages, it is advisable when coining new words not to mix different lingual roots.
+Prefixes and suffixes, most of which are derived from ancient Greek or classical Latin, have a droppable vowel, usually -o-.
+Generally, this vowel acts as a joint-stem to connect two consonantal roots (e.g. arthr- + -o- + -logy = arthrology), but the -o- is typically dropped when connecting to a vowel-stem (e.g. arthr- + -itis = arthritis, instead of arthr-o-itis).

 Prefixes and suffixes

 The following is an alphabetical list of medical prefixes and suffixes, along with their meanings, origins, and English examples.